Digital Marketing

 Client Insights

 At this stage, we investigate your digital marketing programme.
 We take a closer look at your website and its performance in terms of key technical metrics which affect your website’s ranking online.
-We also drill down into your website and blog content, rating brand tone and content relevancy to see how you are positioned in the online market.

 Competitor Insights

-Using the data gleaned from this exercise, it becomes apparent where your strengths and weaknesses lie in your online marketing programme.
-We can also identify the online threats to your businesses for us to fully develop a strategy based on growth opportunities with the associated tactics to quickly improve your digital marketing performance.
+We can also identify the online threats to your businesses for us to fully develop a strategy based on growth opportunities with the associated tactics to quickly improve your digital marketing efforts.

 Website audit